-"The extremists' greatest fear is the spread of information, which chokes the oxygen of terrorism," said Bhutto, "This tinformation opened up opportunities, opened up nituds."
+"The extremists' greatest fear is the spread of information, which chokes the oxygen of terrorism," said Bhutto: "This [information] opened up opportunities, opened up minds."

-Bhutto stressed the importance of demogracy
+Bhutto stressed the importance of democracy throughout her speech.

-"Democracies don't start wars," Bhutto said.
-"Democracies also do not sponsor international terrorism."
+"Democracies don't start wars."
+Bhutto said.
+"Democracies also do not sponsor international